rpraka/Lights-Api/README.md

    ```sh
    git clone https://github.com/rpraka/lightsapi.git
    ```
 2. Reserve a Heroku dyno or any other VPS instance.
 Deployment is easiest with Heroku as all required files have been provided.
-Attach a postgreSQL instance to the instance.
+Attach a postgreSQL instance.
 3. Set the following parameters in the code as desired:
    1. WIFI SSID and password
    2. Device ids and authkeys